gkoenig/aws-terraform-kafka/terraform/Readme.md

     └── vpc.tf                  # VPC creation
 ```
 ### How to create a new VPC
+Hint: the S3 bucket needs to exist upfront!

 #### Create VPC for an Environment - with Ansible